 Original Function/Purpose: Commercial

 History: Pinch-North Main Commercial District once held much of the city’s first settlement and later became its earliest commercial district; in the early nineteenth century, this area was very near the then-location of the Memphis landing.
 Irish arriving here in those early years dismantled their flatboats and houseboats in order to construct shanties.
 It is said that the “pinch-gut” appearance of the poor and hungry residents was later applied to their “Pinch” neighborhood.
 A few early residences still survive, but most buildings are commercial establishments from 1880 to 1910 whose architecture is utilitarian and unpretentious.
 The district also includes a portion of Auction Square, one of the city’s four squares shown in the original town plan.
 The Pinch district as a whole is currently enjoying a new vitality, with the Great American Pyramid again in use and a number of rehabilitation projects under way.
+There are fears, however, that some of those very projects will demolish enough historic buildings to cause removal of the district from the National Register.
+This delisting would in turn eliminate a potential source of financing – historic preservation tax credits – for the historic buildings that remain.
+One of those few remaining historic properties, already flanked on both sides by surface parking lots, burned in January 2021.

 Address: 122 Jackson Avenue, Memphis